sophielrt/Pokemon_Top_Trumps/README.md

 ![Game footer - social media links - features](./assets/readmefile-assets/gamefooter-features.JPG)
 #### Game Footer (Social Media Links)
 - A footer section displays 5 social media icons.
-- Social media platforms include: Facebook, Instagram, Twitch, TikTok, and X (Twitter).
+- Social media platforms include Facebook, Instagram, Twitch, TikTok, and X (Twitter).
-- Social media icons are evenly spaced and centered in the footer.
+- Social media icons are evenly spaced and centred in the footer.
 - All social media links open in a new tab to provide a better user experience.
 - The footer is responsive and adapts to smaller devices.
-- The Twitch button redirects to the 404 error page.
+- The Twitch button redirects to the 404-error page.

 ### 404 Page